EuropeanOpenScienceCloud/Governance/docs/GovernanceStructure.md

 <tr class="even">
 <td><strong>Legal + Semantic Pillar</strong></td>
 <td><p><strong>Policy Alignment Steering Committee</strong></p>
 <p>To ensure necessary alignment of service and resource provider policies both between providers and with national and international policies.
-This would subsume the operational policy related aspects of the Policy Standing Committee proposed in the EOSCPilot policy recommendations<a href="#fn4" class="footnote-ref" id="fnref4"><sup>4</sup></a> after the initial implementation period of the EOSC.</p></td>
+This would subsume the operational policy related aspects of the Policy Standing Committee proposed in the EOSCpilot policy recommendations<a href="#fn4" class="footnote-ref" id="fnref4"><sup>4</sup></a> after the initial implementation period of the EOSC.</p></td>
 </tr>
 </tbody>
 </table>